-Lear 45 for Sale
+Lear 45 For Sale

-Lear 45 Ownership Overview
+Lear 45 Overview

 Crafted in the 1990s as the first Learjet since the original creation, the Lear 45 was produced to compete in the super-light business jet realm.
 To those looking for a vastly upgraded experience tagged on to the reliability and durability of a Learjet, they would find a Lear 45 for sale a unique option to peruse.